-If you do not meet the eligibility requirements for a research degree, there are pathways you could take.
-Completing one of these Monash courses in a relevant specialisation and achieving required results* will put you one step closer to a research degree with Monash Medicine, Nursing and Health Sciences.
+If your highest tertiary qualification does not meet the eligibility requirements for direct admission into our graduate research degree, there are Monash pathways you could take.
+Completing one of these courses in a relevant specialisation and achieving the required results* will put you one step closer to a research degree with Monash Medicine, Nursing and Health Sciences.

 Graduate Diploma of Health and Science Research

 This courses offers a pathway to higher-level research in health and science disciplines for students who have completed a relevant undergraduate degree but do not have a research component

 One year full-time (some offer 2 years part-time study)